 Fear not: Implementation of video marketing does not always mean creating new videos.

-You can use existing videos and judge your return on investment (ROI) before creating new ones.
-It may be as simple as adding an end-of-video form, an in-video call-to-action or a pre-video email-gate.
+You can leverage existing videos and judge your return on investment (ROI) before creating new ones.

-With embedded forms and built-in plugins, converting visitors into leads is now easier than ever.
+With the proper tools and strategy, converting visitors into leads is now easier than ever!

-The primary purpose of videos on landing pages is engagement and entertainment.
+The primary purpose of videos on landing pages is to generate engagement.
 Once people have watched your landing page video, a video call-to-action can invite them to take another step (such as downloading a guide) and then auto-direct them to further content on completion.

 Web pages with video content convert at a much higher rate than those without video.

 The most compelling videos on landing pages are those that move you and make you feel something.
-They have contain the emotional charge that can lead to conversions.
+They should evoke the kind of emotion that can lead to conversions.
 An example of this may be a customer testimonial about how a product or service solved a problem or an explainer video with a great script.
 You can arrange for to pop up during high-leverage moments of a video, and see to it that you prompt viewers towards further action while they are most engaged.

 Optimize your videos for different social media networks